jetnew/academicpages/_posts/2020-11-27-genetic-algorithm-a-tutorial.md

 # Process 5: Perform mutation on the population.

-A mutation is defined as a change in a DNA sequence.
-While we do not hold the exact differences between DNA, gene and chromosome in our genetic algorithm, we draw inspiration from mutation in biology that usually worsens fitness but can occasionally improve fitness.
-To perform mutation on the population parameters, add Gaussian noise $\epsilon\sim N(0, \sigma)$, where $\sigma$ is the standard deviation hyperparameter.
+A mutation is defined as a change in the DNA sequence.
+While the exact differences between DNA, gene and chromosome in the genetic algorithm are not maintained, inspiration is drawn from mutation in biology that usually worsens fitness but can occasionally improve fitness of the individual.
+To perform mutation on the population parameters, add Gaussian noise $\epsilon\sim N(0, \sigma)$ to the individuals' parameters, where $\sigma$ is the standard deviation hyperparameter.

 ```python